 Creating cocktails and specialty drinks is a creative art for many in which they play with different flavors and colors.
 But, what if you do not drink alcohol?

 A mocktail is the same thing as a cocktail, but without the alcohol.
+Basically, an elevated mixed drink or non alcoholic champagne.
 It’s a great option for those who do not drink alcohol, whatever their reason may be.

 Is a mocktail just juice?